Ag Drone Sprayers

 Is drone spraying cheaper than airplane spraying?

-Does a spray drone drift less than a plane?
+Does a spray drone drift less than an airplane?

 Generally yes.
-A spray drone flies a few feet above the canopy at low speed, and its rotor downwash pushes droplets into the crop.
-A plane releases product higher and faster.
-Label rules on wind, droplet size, and buffers apply equally to both.
+A drone flies a few feet over the canopy at low speed, and rotor downwash pushes droplets into the crop; a plane releases product higher and much faster.
+Both must follow the same label rules on wind, droplet size, and buffers — but the drone's low-and-slow release gives an operator more control near sensitive edges.

 Do drone operators need the same license as crop dusters?

-Yes — the same FAA Part 137 Agricultural Aircraft Operator certificate that manned crop dusters hold, plus a Part 107 remote pilot certificate, a Section 44807 exemption for drones over 55 lbs, and a state commercial pesticide applicator license.
+Yes — the same FAA Part 137 Agricultural Aircraft Operator certificate a manned crop duster holds, plus a Part 107 remote pilot certificate, a Section 44807 exemption for drones over 55 lbs, and a state commercial pesticide applicator license.

 Related guides